 This book has long been the essential strategy text for managers of today and tomorrow.
 From entrepreneurial start-ups to multinationals, charities to government agencies, this book raises the big questions about organisations- how they grow, how they innovate and how they change.

 Building a resilient organisation

-A guide to understanding resilience within organisations and how it can be measured, assessed and enhanced.
+How to design your business strategy to build a prosperous and sustainable business.
+The book helps readers to understand resilience within organisations and how it can be measured, assessed and enhanced.

 The ICAEW Library & Information Service provides access to a range of articles in full text from leading business, finance and management journals.
 This resource is available to ICAEW members, ACA students and other entitled users.

 You will need to be logged-in to the website to gain full access to the range of articles available online.

 Lombard Odier launches $400m natural capital equity fund

 A new fund to invest in companies that seek to harness the power of nature using 'circular bioeconomy' has been launched by the asset management firm Lombard Odier.

 The big picture for compensation in a pandemic